Conflict Resolution: Definition, Process, Skills, Examples

 But some conflicts reflect real disagreements about how an organization should function.

 The resolution of conflicts in the workplace typically involves some or all of the following processes:

 - Recognition by the parties involved that a problem exists.

-- Agreement to address the issue and find some resolution.
+- Mutual agreement to address the issue and find some resolution.

 - An effort to understand the perspective and concerns of the opposing individual or group.

 - Identifying changes in attitude, behavior, and approaches to work by both sides that will lessen negative feelings.

 - Recognizing triggers to episodes of conflict.